 Employment Law in relation to Dismissal.

 11. Generally, the steps in the procedure will be progressive, for example, an oral warning, a written warning, a final written warning, and dismissal.
 However, there may be instances where more serious action, including dismissal, is warranted at an earlier stage.
 In such instances the procedures set out at paragraph 6 hereof should be complied with.

 12. An employee may be suspended on full pay pending the outcome of an investigation into an alleged breach of discipline.

 13. Procedures should set out clearly the different levels in the enterprise or organisation at which the various stages of the procedures will be applied.

 14. Warnings should be removed from an employee’s record after a specified period and the employee advised accordingly.

 15. The operation of a good grievance and disciplinary procedure requires the maintenance of adequate records.
 As already stated, it also requires that all members of management, including supervisory personnel and all employees and their representatives be familiar with and adhere to their terms.

 Employment Law Legal Advice

 Hughes Murphy Solicitors can offer expert legal advice on Employment Law in Ireland.
-For further information on employment law or to make an appointment phone us on 1800 910 912 or submit the contact form below to arrange a callback.
+For further information on employment law or to make an appointment phone us on 1800 910 912 or contact us here to arrange a callback.